oscaralfonso17/myst_if710183_lab1/README.md

 *Add here examples of core functionalities for the project in this repository.*

 ## Author
 Oscar Alfonso Flores Orozco.
-Financial Engineer at ITESO, Guadalajara, México.
+Financial Engineer at ITESO.
+Guadalajara, México.

 ## License
 **GNU General Public License v3.0**